Tilting Approximate Models: Setup and Assumptions

-Assumptions (1)-(2) correspond to typical compactness and identification assumptions found in \cite{Newey19942111} while (3) assumes uniform boundedness of conditional moments and their first and second derivatives, up to a set of measure zero.
-Assumption (4) assumes existence of exponential absolute $2+\delta$ moments and (5) boundedness of the population objective function\footnote{The additional subtlety here is that it has to hold for the base measure and the true measure.
-Given absolute continuity of $d\mathbb{P}(X|Z)$ with respect to $dF(X|Z)$, the existence of moments under $\mathbb{P}(X|Z)$ is sufficient for the existence of moments under $F(X|Z)$.}.
-Finally, (6) assumes away pathological cases of perfect correlation between moment conditions.
+Assumptions (i)-(ii) correspond to typical compactness and identification assumptions found in \cite{Newey19942111} where (ii) is assumed to also hold for the objective function in the case in which $h(X|Z)$ does not collapse to $f(X|Z)$ (thus $\psi^{\star}$ is the pseudo-true value\footnote{It is a theoretical possibility that misspecification can push pseudo-true values to the boundary but catering for this in the econometric analysis goes beyond the scope of this paper.}) while (iii) assumes uniform boundedness of conditional moments and their first and second derivatives, up to a set of measure zero.
+Assumption (iv) assumes existence of exponential absolute $2+\delta$ moments and (v) assumes the existence of $2+\delta$ absolute moments of the log-likelihood based on the base density.\footnote{Since $log(h(x|z,\psi))=\mu(z,\psi)'m(x,z,\vartheta)+\lambda(z,\psi)+\log f(x|z,\psi)$, existence of $\mu(z,\psi)$ and $\lambda(z,\psi)$, together with \textbf{BD-1a,b} and \textbf{BD-2} imply that $\mathbb{E}_{\mathbb{P}}\sup_{\psi}\mid\log h(x|z,\psi)\mid^{2+\tilde{\delta}}<\infty$.} Finally, (vi) assumes away pathological cases of perfect correlation between moment conditions under any measure $P_{z}$ that is contiguous and within a certain distance to $F_{\varphi,{z}}$.

-Note that the assumptions above correspond to the case of estimation of a density with finite dimensional parameters $\varphi$.
-In case $\varphi$ is infinite dimensional, the conditions have to be sufficiently generalized.
-Such a generalization involves additional conditions that control for non-parametric or semi-non parametric estimators for $f(X|Z)$.
-Although we abstract from the above generalizations, the characterization of the asymptotic distribution using the high level assumption of asymptotically correctly specified $f(X|Z)$ is sufficient to illustrate the main properties of the estimator.

-Recall that we maximize the empirical analogue to \eqref{eq:agent}, which, abstracting from simulation error that comes from computing $\mu$ and $\lambda$, is equivalent to the following program: